 The NTC is reviewed at least every six years as outlined in Section 51 of the NTC Act.

 The last scheduled review occurred in 2021.
-For the outcome of these reviews, see the Department of Infrastructure, Transport, Regional Development and Communications website.
+For the outcome of these reviews, see the Department of Infrastructure, Transport, Regional Development, Communications and the Arts website.

 NTC Enterprise Agreement and Determination